John Theophilus Desaguliers: Freemasonry

-Desaguliers was a member of the Lodge which met at the Goose and Gridiron tavern.
-This Lodge, later known as the "Lodge of Antiquity", joined with three other lodges on 24 June 1717 to form what would become the Premier Grand Lodge of England.
-The new Grand Lodge grew rapidly as more lodges joined and Desaguliers is remembered as being instrumental in its early success.
+Desaguliers was a member of the lodge which met at the Rummer & Grapes Tavern in Channel Row, Westminster, although that lodge later moved to the Horn Tavern in New Palace Yard.
+According to Rev. James Anderson, this lodge joined with three other lodges on 24 June 1717 to form what would become the Premier Grand Lodge of England.
+The new grand lodge grew rapidly as more lodges joined, and Desaguliers is remembered as being instrumental in its early success.
 He became the third Grand Master in 1719 and was later three times Deputy Grand Master.
 He helped James Anderson draw up the rules in the "Constitutions of the Freemasons", published in 1723, and he was active in the establishment of masonic charity.
-During a lecture trip to the Netherlands in 1731 Desaguliers initiated into Freemasonry Francis, Duke of Lorraine (1708 – 65) who later became Holy Roman Emperor.
-Desaguliers also presided when Frederick, Prince of Wales, became a Freemason in 1731, and he additionally became a chaplain to the Prince.
+During a lecture trip to the Netherlands in 1731, Desaguliers initiated into Freemasonry Francis, Duke of Lorraine (1708–65) who later became Holy Roman Emperor.
+Desaguliers also presided when Frederick, Prince of Wales became a Freemason in 1731, and he additionally became a chaplain to the Prince.

 Family

-On 14 October 1712 John Theophilus Desaguliers married Joanna Pudsey, daughter of William and Anne Pudsey of Kidlington, near Oxford.
-For most of their married life the couple lived at Channel Row, Westminster where Desaguliers gave the majority of his lectures.
-When forced to leave due to work on Westminster Bridge they separated and John Theophilus took lodgings at the Bedford Coffee House in Covent Garden and carried on his lectures there.
+On 14 October 1712, John Theophilus Desaguliers married Joanna Pudsey, daughter of William and Anne Pudsey of Kidlington, near Oxford.
+For most of their married life, the couple lived at Channel Row, Westminster where Desaguliers gave the majority of his lectures.
+When forced to leave due to work on Westminster Bridge, they separated and John Theophilus took lodgings at the Bedford Coffee House in Covent Garden and carried on his lectures there.
 The Desaguliers had four sons and three daughters, for most of whom they acquired aristocratic godparents, but only two children survived beyond infancy: John Theophilus jnr (1718–1751) graduated from Oxford, became a clergyman, and died childless, while Thomas (1721–1780) had a distinguished military career in the Royal Artillery, rising to the rank of General.
 He became chief firemaster at the Arsenal, Woolwich, and seems to have been the first to be employed by the English army to apply scientific principles to the production of cannon and the powers of gunnery, for which he was elected a Fellow of the Royal Society.
 It was Thomas Desaguliers who in part designed and supervised the fireworks for the first performance of Handel's Music for the Royal Fireworks in Green Park.
 He later became an equerry to King George III.